Opinion | Wish Trump well. Then get right back to work in removing him.

 There’s no reason to hit the pause button in any way.
 The presidential campaign must continue.
 Joe Biden shouldn’t suspend his political activities.
 Journalists should not hesitate to press forward with the hardest and least polite questions about this, and by all indications, they are not.

 The emerging facts about the immediate situation are already incredibly damning.
 Most obviously, Trump’s cavalier attitude toward the virus led him to minimize precautions to protect himself and others.
-Trump mocked Joe Biden for wearing a mask just this week at the debate.
-On Monday he declared that “we’re rounding the corner.”
+Trump mocked Biden for wearing a mask just this week at the debate.
+On Monday, he declared that “we’re rounding the corner.”

-And in addition to constantly shunning masks himself, the New York Times notes that Trump’s own aides “generally do not wear masks in deference to the president’s disdain for them.”
+And in addition to Trump’s constantly shunning masks himself, the New York Times notes that his own aides “generally do not wear masks in deference to the president’s disdain for them.”
 The result?
 It’s still unclear “how far the infection may have spread among senior White House officials.”

-Worse, we’re learning that adviser Hope Hicks, who’s often in close proximity to the president, tested positive late Wednesday, and that the White House hoped to keep this from the public, a scheme that was foiled by dogged reporting.
+Worse, we’re learning that adviser Hope Hicks, who’s often in close proximity to the president, fell ill on Wednesday, and that the White House hoped to keep this from the public, a scheme that was foiled by dogged reporting.

 On top of that, The Post reports this: